 An "I" grade can be changed to a pass or fail grade when the instructor initiates a Change of Grade form.
 This form includes the student's name, the course name and number, and the semester the "I" grade was issued.
-Signature for the Instructor, the Department Chairperson, the Dean, Provost and Vice President for Academic Affairs, and the Registrar must be affixed on the form before it is considered complete and official.
+Signature for the Instructor, the Department Chairperson, the Dean, Provost and Vice President for Academic Affairs, and the Director of Records and Registration must be affixed on the form before it is considered complete and official.
 The final grade is added to the student's record and the student's GPA is updated.